Shabeena-Sultana/fetch-rewards-systems/data_quality_issues.md

 Query:`select * from users_staging where state is null`

-**6.Data contains values other than constant "consumer" for Role column in User table.**
+**6.Data contains values other than constant "consumer" for "role" column in User table.**

 Query: `select distinct role from users_staging`